Highly rated local moving companies for Lancaster to Columbia moves

 - Columbia is more walkable than Lancaster with a score of 35 out of 100 vs Lancaster’s 29 out of 100.

-- Columbia has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Lancaster, which has a score of 40 out of 100.
+- Columbia has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Lancaster, which has a score of 40.

 - Columbia’s crime rate is lower than Lancaster with a score of 3.0 compared to Lancaster’s 45.5.
 This means that Columbia neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Lancaster neighborhoods are safer than 45.5%.